questionmark/qm-oap-docs/doc/qmwise/results.rst

     ..  warning::
-        Scored results created with QMWISe are not subject to the same level of validation as results created and scored using the OData :od:feed:`Attempts` feed.
-In particular, care is needed to ensure that answers adhere to the correct format for the question type, as described by :qm:field:`A_Answer.Answer_Full`.
+        Scored results created with QMWISe are not subject to the same level of validation as results created and scored using the OData :od:feed:`deliveryodata.Attempts` feed.
+In particular,
+        care is needed to ensure that answers adhere to the correct format for the question type, as described by :qm:field:`A_Answer.Answer_Full`.
+Furthermore, these values must
-        Furthermore, these values must validate against the associated question.
+        validate against the associated question.
 Using the correct revision number and ensuring that the indicated When_Started time is consistent with the revision history of the associated questions is important to ensure consistent reporting in Questionmark Analytics.

 ..  qm:meth::   CreateAssessmentResult2